MatteoSchiavinato/all2vcf/README.md

 frequency        Add allele frequency (AF) to INFO and FORMAT fields

 [conversion]
-isec            Convert the \"sites.txt\" output file of bcftools isec to VCF mummer          Convert the result of \"show-snps -T\" to a psuedo-VCF file
+isec            Convert the "sites.txt" output file of bcftools isec to VCF mummer          Convert the result of "show-snps -T" to a psuedo-VCF file

 [statistics]
 density         Count variants and variants per kbp from a VCF file stats           Count occurrences of variants inside the provided VCF files

 ```

+## Cite

+Unfortunately, we haven't published it yet.
+But one day, maybe, we will.
+For now, it would be a grand gesture if you could cite this github repository.
+Support open science!

 ## Install